 More than 40 Hong Kong pro-democracy activists jailed

-Fourty-five pro-democracy activists in Hong Kong have been jailed for subversion in a massive national security case, with their sentences ranging from four to ten years.
+A group of 45 pro-democracy activists have been jailed for subversion in Hong Kong, as part of a massive national security case, with their sentences ranging from four to ten years.

 Among those handed sentences on Tuesday was Joshua Wong, a former student leader and poster child of the city’s once thriving pro-democracy movement, who shouted “I love Hong Kong” before he left the court.